 At age 65, CPF members can apply to start receiving their payout for life.

-Similar to retirement insurance, CPF members can choose the age in which they start receiving their payout.
+Similar to retirement insurance, CPF members can choose the age to start receiving their payout.

-Similar to retirement insurance, CPF members can choose between the amount that they want to receive, CPF Life has 3 plans to choose from.
+Similar to retirement insurance, CPF members can choose the amount that they want to receive, CPF Life has 3 plans to choose from.
+Click here to find out the amount that you will get from CPF Life.

 Why does it not makes sense to buy Annuity?